 The DSM is a perfect example of a piece of technical communication that serves the purpose of representing people with mental illness.
 As a "technology of identity," the DSM has the power to assign identity to those with mental illnesses (Slack and Wise 150).
 It is used in almost every aspect of the diagnosing, therapy, and billing in the mental health field.
-It has the power to affect not only how people with mental illness are literally represented, but how they are treated (both in the "treatment" of mental illness and in how they are treated by society).
+It has the power to affect not only how people with mental illness are literally represented but how they are treated, both in the "treatment" of mental illness and in how they are treated by society.
 The DSM IV is just like any other technology, it was "created in a cultural context" which means that it is "shaped by the values and conflicts of that culture" (Slack and Wise 151).
+And it is also important to remember that the DSM is "constructed by individuals upholding particular values and forwarding particular arrangements of power" and not "the reflection of unassailable truths generated by objective methods" (McCarthy and Gerring 186).